youngbryanyu/titan-health-app/README.md

 ## Workspace Setup
 To clone the repository onto your local machine, run `git clone https://github.com/yyu2002/Titan_Health_App.git` in the directory you want the repository to be cloned into.

 We used [yarn](https://yarnpkg.com/) as the package manager for our application.
 Install yarn by running `npm install yarn`.
-We will be managing the versions of node modules separately for front and backend.
+For local development it's recommended to use the command `npm install --global yarn` We will be managing the versions of node modules separately for front and backend.
 Next, navigate to both the `/backend` and `/frontend` directories run `yarn` in both to install all the necessary node module dependencies. <ins>If you accidentally ran `yarn` in the root directory instead of in the `/backend` and `/frontend` directories, delete the `/node_modules` directory and `yarn.lock` files and make sure to run `yarn` in the proper directories.<ins>

 ## Running the Application